Rezilion/mi-x/README.md

 # Installation Requirements

-Before installing MI-X, make sure your machine have the following:
+Before installing MI-X, make sure your machine has the following:
 1. python version 3
 2. pip3
 3. graphviz (optional, needed only for the graph capabilities)